13yadav/13yadav/README.md

 ## About Me:

 - 💻 I'm a Software Developer from India.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning React JS.
-- 💬 Ask me about tech in general or Android Development.
+- 💬 Ask me about tech in general or Sofware Engineering.
 - 🥅 All Time Goal: Learn more Grow more...
 - ⚡ Fun fact: I'm single😁